John Woodward and Hannah (1730s)

-A John Woodward was baptised in Quinton in 1760, and the parish record shows his parents, Thomas and Hannah, to have come from "Mote House".
-The tree below shows a family of Woodwards from Quinton and Stratford on Avon and includes both this 1760 John and William Woodward who is believed to have married Elizabeth Richards.
-If correct, it would make the 1760 John a cousin of William (1760) and Betty (1762) and would explain the link between their birth villages, ie. Alcester and Quinton.
+A John Woodward was baptised in Quinton in 1760, the same year as William from Alcester, and the parish record shows his parents, Thomas and Hannah, to have come from "Mote House".
+The tree below shows a family of Woodwards from Quinton and Stratford on Avon and includes both this 1760 John and 1760 William Woodward who is believed to have married Elizabeth Richards.
+If correct, it would make the 1760 John a cousin of the 1760 William and 1762 Betty, and would explain the link between their birth villages, ie. Alcester and Quinton.
 (Siblings have been omitted from the tree to simplify the layout.)

 The Mote House is an old manor house in Dorsington, a small village in Warwickshire a few miles north of Quinton.
 Its population in 1851 was only 98 people, and it is only slightly bigger today.
 It is inconceivable that two Woodward families having children in this tiny village at the same time would not be related in some way - John (1739) and Thomas (1733) being cousins makes a lot of sense.

 After the fire at Dorsington, many of the tenant families, mostly agricultural labourers, were dispersed to the surrounding area; Alcester is only 4½ miles away.
-That would account for why William was baptised there in 1760.
+John and Hannah may have moved to Alcester, with Thomas and Hannah moving to Quinton.
+This would account for why William was baptised in Alcester in 1760.
 It also goes some way to explain why John and Hannah did not stay in Alcester for Betty's baptism in 1762, as it seems that they returned to Dorsington (Mote House) after the village and church were rebuilt.

 Why did John and Hannah only have two children?